ezquiaga/student_resources/README.md

 There are also notebooks on basic generation of gravitational wave signal.

-This repository is very much under coinstruction, please send feedback to jose.ezquiaga@nbi.ku.dk
+This repository is very much under construction, please send feedback to jose.ezquiaga@nbi.ku.dk